 Is Social Security Disability Taxable?

 This is an important question to ask if you receive Social Security disability benefits and the short answer is, it depends.
-For the majority of people, these benefits are not taxable.
-But your Social Security disability benefits may be taxable if you’re also receiving income from another source or your spouse is receiving income.
+For the majority of people, these benefits are taxable but they don’t end up having to pay a tax on them.
+But you may pay a tax on your Social Security disability benefits if you’re also receiving income from another source or your spouse is receiving income.

 When Is Social Security Disability Taxable?